Cowhartt/Project-1---Online-Quiz/README.md

 # Future Improvements
 I would like to acheive a function that allows for a category choice, with a difficulty setting.

+I would also like to improve my understanding of the _russian doll_ method in an effort to simplify my work into different folders.
+I did attemp this but, had difficulty with making my code work with href statements.